Norlanka-Forecasting/norlanka-model/README.md

 ## Tools and Technologies

-- Spring boot
 - Angular 14
 - Python (ARIMA, Random Forest)
 - Firebase

-This repository encapsulates the collaborative efforts of our talented developers, combining Spring Boot backend prowess, Angular 14 dynamic frontend, Python data science capabilities, Firbase data handling.
+This repository encapsulates the collaborative efforts of our talented developers, combining Angular 14 dynamic frontend, Python data science capabilities, Firbase data handling.
 The result is an innovative solution that empowers both employees and management to make data-driven decisions and contribute to the success of Norlanka Manufacturing Limited.